dev-satyamjha/Numerical_Methods/readme.md

 # NUMERICAL METHODS LAB

-It contains few of the numerical methods program
+It contains few of the numerical method's program